William E. Riley

 William Edward Riley (February 2, 1897 – April 28, 1970) was a lieutenant general in the United States Marine Corps, who served on the staff of Admiral William Halsey Jr. during World War II.
-He is also Chief of Staff of the United Nations Truce Supervision Organization in Palestine.
+He was also Chief of Staff of the United Nations Truce Supervision Organization in Palestine from 1948 to 1953.

 Early career

 William E. Riley was born on February 2, 1897, in Jacksonville, Florida.
-He attended the College of St. Thomas in Saint Paul, Minnesota, and graduated in June 1917 with Bachelor of Arts degree.
-Riley decided to enlist as private to the United States Marine Corps during his studies and after graduation, he was commissioned Second lieutenant in the Marine Corps.
-He was subsequently assigned to the Marine Corps Rifle Range in Winthrop, Maryland for basic training.
+He attended the College of St. Thomas in Saint Paul, Minnesota, and graduated in June 1917 with a Bachelor of Arts degree.
+Riley decided to enlist as a private in the United States Marine Corps during his studies and after graduation, he was commissioned Second lieutenant in the Marine Corps.
+He was subsequently assigned to the Marine Corps Rifle Range in Winthrop, Maryland, for basic training.

 After the finishing of his training, Riley was appointed a platoon leader within the 74th Company, 1st Battalion, 6th Marine Regiment and sailed for France in October 1917.
 The 6th Regiment participated in the further training activities after its arrival, before entered the trenches in Toulon sector near Verdun in March 1918.
 During the April of the same year, Germans used combat gas and 74th Company was almost wiped out.
 Second Lieutenant Riley was also wounded, but he was able to return soon to the frontline, but was transferred to the 95th Company, 1st Battalion, 6th Marine Regiment.

 Riley participated in the famous Battle of Belleau Wood in June 1918 and also in the Battle of Château-Thierry, where he was awarded the Silver Star Citation for gallantry in action.
 He was also promoted to rank of first lieutenant on July 1, 1918.
 During the Battle of Soissons, Riley participated in the frontal attack.
 When the company commander was mortally wounded, Riley assumed command of the company and led it forward under heavy enemy machine gun and artillery fire until he himself was severely wounded.
 His wounds were so serious, that Riley was evacuated back to the United States in December 1918.
 For his leadership of the company, Riley was decorated with his second Silver Star Citation for heroism in action.
 He was also awarded the Croix de guerre with Guilt Star and Fourragère by the Government of France.